Gregory Dark: Early career

 Dark began his career as a fine artist of both paintings and conceptual art and installations.
 After graduating with a Master of Fine Arts degree from Stanford University, he moved to New York City to pursue graduate studies in film at New York University.

 From the mid-1980s through the mid-1990s, Dark directed hardcore and Rated R films.
-His work from this period helped create the current "alt porn" genre as well as inventing the noir-romance genre of the erotic thriller.
+His work from this period helped create the current "alt porn" genre as well as invent the noir-romance genre of the erotic thriller.
 Sight & Sound the journal of the British Film Institute considered Dark's erotic thrillers groundbreaking films of the genre.
 In the 1980s, Dark, along with Richard Lerner and Wendy Apple, directed and produced Fallen Angels, the seminal documentary about the early Los Angeles porn scene.

 Dark directed or produced more than 30 action films and erotic thrillers as head of production for Axis Films, a B movie company, from 1987 to 1995.
 Dark's erotic thrillers in the early 1990s such as Animal Instincts I and II, Body of Influence, and Mirror Images II featured Shannon Whirry in various stages of undress.
 In 1994, he directed the film Stranger by Night starring Steven Bauer.

 Dark's films of this period won him accolades such as "the Steven Spielberg of the soft-core set" and "the Martin Scorsese of the erotic thriller".